27-Year-Old Pitcher – Chicago White Sox

 Tommy Hanson Contract Information:

-Signed a one-year, $2 million contract with the Rangers in February of 2014.
+Signed a minor league contract with the White Sox in April 2014.

 To instantly reveal our fantasy analysis of every player – including Tommy Hanson – simply subscribe now.